yiphowa/keywords-trend-prediction/README.md

 # keywords-trend-prediction

-There are 3 time-series model: SARIMA, Prophet, and ETS \n
+There are 3 time-series model: SARIMA, Prophet, and ETS

 Data: keyword trends in time domain